Working papers

 joint with Madina Kurmangaliyeva, Jens Prüfer, and Patricia Prüfer

-the earlier March 2023 version is also available as C.E.P.R.
+also available as C.E.P.R.
 Discussion Paper 17934

 the earlier September 2022 version appeared as TILEC Discussion Paper No. 2022-16, CCP Working Paper No. 22-07, and was discussed in the CCP Policy Brief